pixelant/pxa_siteimprove/README.md

     debugMode - For getting debug information regarding the API connection

+    token - The API token to use for Siteimprove.
+If none is provided the default kicks in

 For all kind of documentation which covers install to how to develop the extension:

 [Local Documentation](Documentation/Index.rst)